Patina Material Extract

 Playground

-Try it on WavespeedAI!PATINA Material Extract turns any photograph or reference image into a complete seamlessly tiling PBR material set (basecolor, normal, roughness, metalness, height), guided by a text prompt.
+Try it on WaveSpeedAI!PATINA Material Extract turns any photograph or reference image into a complete seamlessly tiling PBR material set (basecolor, normal, roughness, metalness, height), guided by a text prompt.
 Ready-to-use REST inference API, best performance, no coldstarts, affordable pricing.

 Features